thom24/pdk/packages/ti/drv/ipc/examples/ex04_linux_baremetal_2core_echo_test/readme.txt

 ../common/src/ipc_trace.h,.c           : This file has functions to support the trace functionality, which allows to see the trace
                                          from the linux host

-../common/src/ipctest_baremetal.h,.c   : This file has some baremetal specific os abstraction functions.

 Functional description
 ----------------------